 Methodology and Assumptions - Documentation and Communication

 As of July 1, 2021, FP Canada introduced two rules of conduct to the Standards of Professional Responsibility related to the use of technology.
+These rules were updated again with the new standards coming into effect from June 1, 2024 onward.
 This article outlines resources available to Snap Projections clients to meet these requirements.

 1

-Rule 28: When relying on or using technology in the financial planning process, a Certificant:
+Rule 29: When selecting, relying on, recommending, or using technology in the financial planning process, a Certificant:

 Snap Projections takes great care to document and share the methodologies and assumptions that underlie the software.
 We believe a thorough understanding of these inputs is important to ensure the outputs of the software are as intended for your needs.